 THIS IS HUGE!
 Six entries instead of four would DEFINITLEY increase your odds of finding the right mentor match.
 If this is an opportunity you’re able to take advantage of, take advantage!

-TIP #8: SOLVE THE SCAVENGER HUNT
+TIP #8: CHECK OUT THE SCAVENGER HUNT

 SO, GOOD LUCK, PITCH WARS HOPEFULS!

 We know, it’s a crazy ride from when the sub window opens until mentees are selected.
 But even though the odds aren’t in your favor, enjoy the ride.
-Make friends, meet CPs, and look for the opportunities (and believe me, they are plentiful) no matter what the outcomes.
+Make friends, meet CPs, learn, and look for the opportunities (and believe me, they are plentiful) no matter what the outcomes.

 Oh, and welcome (or welcome back!) to the Pitch Wars community.

 **Note: If you saw this post last year, it’s been updated to reflect any changes to this year’s Pitch Wars details, which can be found here: Pitch Wars 2017… All the details!